-- Provide students with quality healthcare education that results in the successful attainment of credentials that meet or exceed requirements to practice in a specific healthcare career. - Prepare entry-level healthcare professionals who respond to the changing healthcare needs of Riverside Health System and other healthcare providers to care for patients and families in our communities.
+- Provide students with quality healthcare education that results in the successful attainment of credentials that meet or exceed requirements to practice in a specific healthcare career. - Prepare healthcare professionals who respond to the changing healthcare needs of Riverside Health System and other healthcare providers to care for patients and families in our communities. - Prepare students to be life-long learners with appreciation for continuing their education to include advanced degrees and additional certification.